 - 1. Consumer Behavior Hawkins, Best, Coney TMH, 11/e - 2.
-Consumer Behavior In Indian Perspective Suja Nair Himalaya Publishers, 2004 - 3.
-Customer Behavior A Managerial Perspective Sheth, Mittal Thomson, 2/e, 2004 - 4.
-Conceptual Issues In Consumer Behavior Indian Context S Ramesh Kumar Pearson, 1/e, 2002
+Consumer Behavior In Indian Perspective Suja Nair -2/e, Himalaya Publishers, 2004 - 3.
+Customer Behavior A Managerial Perspective Sheth, Mittal Thomson, 2/e, 2004

 - 1. Demonstrate the alternative ways of thinking about consumers as individuals and able to use quantitative and qualitative research methods on consumer behaviour - 2.
 Interpret the role of personality and learning in consumer behavior. - 3.
 Analyze social and cultural factors that effect consumer behaviour. - 4.
 Develop marketing strategies that are consumer based and also create and enhance customer value. - 5.
 Apply their substantive knowledge to marketing situation (cases, scenarios) in an analytic manner.